The Complete Guide to Biometric Time and Attendance Tracking

 Disadvantages of Biometric Time and Attendance Systems

-Next up comes the employees themselves, who may not welcome biometric time clocks with open arms.
-Shift workers may mistrust handing over their biometric data to the company or feel that systems are being installed due to suspicions about time fraud.
+Next comes the employees themselves, who may not welcome biometric time clocks with open arms.
+Shift workers may mistrust handing over their biometric data to the company.
 On the other hand, HR and payroll may fear that their roles will become obsolete if parts of their job are being automated by the new system.

 Open communication and employee education will help to smooth the rollout of the new system.
 What’s more, with thorough personal privacy protections in place you can be transparent about how data is being used and the safeguards that have been implemented.